ai4protein/VenusVaccine/README.md

 1. Ensure all required dependencies are installed
 2. Make sure corresponding model files exist in the `ckpt` directory (`Bacteria.pt`, `Virus.pt`, or `Tumor.pt`)
+3. Make sure the PLM checkpoints downloaded from huggingface is setup correctly if the network failed
-3. GPU is recommended for better inference performance
+4. GPU is recommended for better inference performance

 ## Citation